About my region – Outback Northern Territory

 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
 This regional profile presents an overview of the agriculture, fisheries, and forestry sectors in the Outback Northern Territory region and the recent financial performance of the Northern Territory beef industry.

 The Northern Territory – Outback region covers the whole of the Northern Territory excluding the greater Darwin region.
 It includes the towns of Alice Springs, Katherine and Tennant Creek.
 The region comprises the twelve local government areas of Alice Springs, Barkly, Belyuen, Central Desert, Coomalie, East Arnhem, Katherine, MacDonnell, Roper Gulf, Tiwi Islands, Victoria—Daly and West Arnhem.
-The region covers a total area of around 1,345,035 square kilometres or 99.7 per cent of the Northern Territory's total area and is home to approximately 89,400 people (ABS 2011).
+The region covers a total area of around 1.3 million square kilometres or 99.7 per cent of the Northern Territory's total area and is home to approximately 98,600 people (ABS 2018).

-Agricultural land in the Northern Territory – Outback region occupies 614,500 square kilometres, or 46 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 714,500 square kilometres, or 53 per cent of the region.
-The most common land use by area is grazing native vegetation, which occupies 611,200 square kilometres or 45 per cent of the Northern Territory – Outback region.
+Agricultural land in the Northern Territory – Outback region occupies 614,300 square kilometres, or 46 per cent of the region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 714,700 square kilometres, or 53 per cent of the region.
+The most common land use by area is grazing native vegetation, which occupies 611,100 square kilometres or 45 per cent of the Northern Territory – Outback region (ABARES 2016).

-Public administration and safety was the largest employment sector with 11,600 people, followed by health care and social assistance with 7,900 people and education and training with 5,100 people.
-Other important employment sectors in the state were construction, accommodation and food services, and retail trade.
-The agriculture, forestry and fishing sector employed 600 people, representing less than 1 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 9,300 people, followed by public administration and safety with 9,100 people, and education and training with 5,500 people.
+Other important employment sectors in the region were construction; retail trade; and other services.
+The agriculture, forestry and fishing sector employed 1,700 people, representing 3 per cent of the region's workforce.

 Value of agricultural production